-Over 300 million people will mark Spring with Persian New Year on March 21st; and Balinese New Year, and the Hindu festivals of Maha Shivaratri and Holi also bring color and life to this month.
+Over 300 million people will mark Spring with Persian New Year on March 21st; and Balinese New Year, and the Hindu festival of Holi also brings color and life to this month.

 Month info: March gets its name from the Roman Martius, which was Latin for Mars, the Greek god of war.
 Mars was also an agricultural deity, which helps explain why such a warlike god was assigned to a month, at the start of Spring, which is celebrated with festivals about rebirth rather than death.

 March 8: International Women’s Day

 International Women’s Day is celebrated on March 8th.

 Unfortunately in many countries, Woman’s Day is seen to have the same status as Mother’s Day – an almost patronizing day to say thanks to all you women for all you do.
 It may surprise you to learn that 27 countries have adopted International Women’s Day as a national holiday; and it is widely observed in several others, and notably in 2019, Berlin became the first jurisdiction within the European Union to mark Women’s Day with a public holiday.